ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Privacy Considerations {#privacy}

-A Client uses Privacy Pass to separate attestation context and redemption context.
-This separation means that the attestation context (or redemption context) for a Client does not uniquely identify the redemption context (or attestation) context.
-In other words, for a given attestation context, there exists a sufficiently large anonymity set of Clients that share the same redemption context, and vice versa.

-Maintaining these anonymity sets is a fundamental requirement for Privacy Pass deployments.
-In practice, there are a number of ways in which these anonymity sets can be partitioned.
-For example, as discussed in {{deployment}}, failure to use a privacy-enhancing proxy system such as Tor when interacting with Attesters, Isuers, or Origins allows the anonymity set to be partitioned by the Client's IP address.
-Similarly, malicious Origins may attempt to partition the anonymity set for a given redemption context by using Client-specific Issuer public keys.
+The previous section discusses the impact of deployment details on Client and Origin unlinkability.
+The value these properties affords to end users depends on the size of anonymity sets in which Clients or Origins are unlinkable.
+For example, consider two different deployments, one wherein there exists a redemption context anonymity set of size two and another wherein there redemption context anonymity set of size 2<sup>32</sup>.
+Although Client unlinkabiity guarantees that Issuer and Origin cannot link any two requests to the same Client based on these contexts, the probability of determining the "true" Client is higher the smaller these sets become.

+In practice, there are a number of ways in which the size of anonymity sets may be reduced or partitioned, though they all center around the concept of consistency.
+In particular, by definition, all Clients in an anonymity set share a consistent view of information needed to run the issuance and redemption protocols.
+An example type of information needed to run these protocols is the Issuer public key.
+When two Clients have inconsistent information, these Clients effectively have different redemption contexts and therefore belong in different anonymity sets.

-The following sections discuss issues that can influence Client anonymity set.
+The following sections discuss issues that can influence anonymity set size.
 For each issue, we discuss mitigations or safeguards to protect against the underlying problem.

-## Metadata Privacy Implications
+## Partitioning by Issuance Metadata {#metadata-privacy}

 Any metadata bits of information can be used to further segment the size of the Client's anonymity set.
 Any Issuer that wanted to track a single